-BridgeLine Place is a community-based vocational program utilizing the Clubhouse model.
+BridgeLine Place is a community-based vocational program utilizing the Clubhouse model of psychosocial rehabilitation.
 BridgeLine Place provides the opportunity for its members to learn valuable work and social skills to achieve vocational and/or independent living goals.
 In the workday, there are opportunities for members to gain self-confidence and purpose, and to develop a social network of peers.
-Membership in the program is lifetime and members can utilize additional services and supports available through the program.
+Membership in the program is lifelong and members can utilize additional services and supports available through the program.

 Archive of some of the Clubhouse Newsletters: